Who can purchase a brick?

 When will my brick be placed in the NPHC Garden?

 Commemorative bricks and pavers will be placed during the time of construction.
-Bricks and pavers must be paid in full prior to placement.
+Bricks and pavers that will be included initial layout must be paid in full by June 30, 2020.